SkoolNotes/Taproot/2020BIO101/KBxLittleMoreBIO.md

 Meiosis produces haploid cells with only 23 singular 2-chromatid chromosomes.
 Thus, only half would have the mutant x chromosome.

 ##### C
+woman: xX, man: XY

+For their child to be male, the man has to pass down his Y, leaving